 Study CRFs will be developed by the MTN SDMC in conjunction with the protocol team.
-Electronic study questionnaires (CASI questionnaires) will be developed by the protocol Behavioral Scientist in conjunction with the protocol team.
-Quality control reports and queries routinely will be generated and distributed by the SDMC to the study sites for verification and resolution.
-As part of the study activation process, each study site must identify all CRFs to be used as source documents.
+Quality control reports and queries routinely will be generated and distributed by the SDMC to the study site for verification and resolution.
+As part of the study activation process, the study site must identify all CRFs to be used as source documents.
 CRF data are transferred to the MTN SDMC, entered, and cleaned using the DataFax data management system.
-CASI questionnaire data are entered directly into and stored on a secure MTN SDMC-hosted web server.